Vocal Demo Discs

 • 4 1/2 stars: “After a few plays, the album begins to slowly work its way underneath a listener’s skin, and it emerges as one of his most rewarding albums of the ’60s.”

-• We’ve recently compiled a list of records we think every audiophile should get to know better, along the lines of “the 1001 records you need to hear before you die,” with less of an accent on morbidity and more on the joy these amazing audiophile-quality recordings can bring to your life.
+• We’ve recently compiled a list of records we think every audiophile/music-lover should get to know better, along the lines of “the 1001 records you need to hear before you die,” with less of an accent on morbidity and more on the joy these amazing audiophile-quality recordings can bring to your life.
 This is a good example of a record audiophiles should make an effort to get to know better

 This is, in our opinion, one of the two best sounding Sinatra album on Reprise (the other being September of My Years from 1965).
-The recording is so rich, sweet, and Tubey Magical, you would think it was prime Capitol period Sinatra — but it’s not, obviously; it just sounds that way.
+The recording is so rich, sweet, and Tubey Magical, you would think it was prime Capitol-period Sinatra — but it’s not, obviously; it just sounds that way.

 If you like romantic music, you will be hard-pressed to find a better album than this one.
 The song “Quiet Nights Of Quiet Stars” perfectly encapsulates the mood of this album.
 My favorite track here is “Dindi.”
 Sinatra is the king of lost loves, and the song “Dindi” offers him another opportunity for regret.
 Nobody does it better than Frank.
 It’s a cliche to say he wears his heart on his sleeve, but the man made a career out of it.
 If the cliche fits…